P-4all/Camino2.0/posts/2025-08-08-Thieves-Astrology-and-other-matters.md

 It’s 10:46 p.m.
 I’ve just returned to the tent after dinner.

 While I was first in line, the organisers came to the outdoor dining area.
 After exchanging glances, I dared to say a few words of gratitude.
 However, next to me there was a girl who seemed very angry.
 She was not only pointing out things that could be improved but reproaching them for not offering solutions.
 When one of them told her to focus on the positive, that made her even angrier.
-(Although she has a point, I think as the organizer of an event like this, you could show more tact in such situations, since some people don’t respond to reason.)
+(Although she has a point, I think as the organiser of an event like this, you could show more tact in such situations, since some people don’t respond to reason.)

 At first, I didn’t want to eat much, but once I was there, I ended up having dinner.